patrickbwarren/qgis-survex-import/README.md

 unchecked.

 On clicking OK, vector layers are created to contain the imported features as desired.
-Note that athough legs, walls, cross sections, and traverses are all line strings, they are imported as separate vector layers for convenience.
+Note that although legs, walls, cross sections, and traverses are all line strings, they are imported as separate vector layers for convenience.